0just0/comma-placement/README.md

 ### Create a web-server

-`deploy/` folder contains all the nessesary components to start up a simple API server with comma_placement tool.
+`deploy/` folder contains all the necessary components to start up a simple API server with comma_placement tool.

 You can either run `./run.sh` to start a FastAPI service locally or you can build a Docker image.
 **Attention!** I am using `pytorch/pytorch:2.1.0-cuda12.1-cudnn8-runtime` to support GPU inference.
 If you want to execute only on CPU you should probably use some lighter and more optimized base image.